 - our proposals for piloting community learning trusts, Community Learning Trust prospectus

-- our plans for engaging 16 to 24 year-olds in education, training and work, Building engagement, building futures: our strategy to maximise the participation of 16-24 year olds in education, training and work
+- our plans for engaging 16 to 24 year-olds in education, training and work, Building engagement, building futures: our strategy to maximise the participation of 16 to 24 year-olds in education, training and work

 - a framework for delivery of traineeships, which gives young people, employers and education and training providers information about how traineeships will work in practice